• Skip to primary navigation

 Instructions

-• Wash the potatoes thoroughly, place them in a pot, add boiling hot water (for quickness) and 1 tsp salt.
+• Wash the potatoes thoroughly, place them in a pot, add boiling hot water (for quickness) and 1 teaspoon salt.
 Boil over medium heat for 12 minutes or so until nice and soft. * (see recipe notes).
 When ready allow them to cool for few minutes by taking them out on a plate.
 When cool, peel and cut into chunks.
 You can keep skin on if you prefer.

-• Almost simultaneously boil the eggs in a separate pan for 10 minutes with 1 tbsp salt.
+• Almost simultaneously boil the eggs in a separate pan for 10 minutes with 1 tablespoon salt.
 When finished boiling, drain hot water and add cold water.
 Leave them for 1 min and then peel.

 • While the potatoes and the eggs are boiling/cooling, prepared the vinaigrette by putting all the vinaigrette ingredients into a jar and shake well.